Rev. Todd Harris

 Favorite fiction author: John Grisham.

 Churches of my youth: Golden Acres Methodist Church in Pasadena, Cokesbury UMC in Houston and FUMC Marlin.

 Favorite thing to do: Fly fishing anywhere I can but especially the South Platte River in 11 Mile Canyon.

 Besides the church: I love serving on the board for Allen Community Outreach.

 His dream for FUMC Allen: To be a church of people who are completely sold out followers of Jesus Christ and whole-heartedly committed to changing the world.
 At FUMC, there are no onlookers.
 Everyone accepts their calling and lives it out in my dream for FUMC.

 Favorite Scripture: This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 Dear friends, since God so loved us, we also ought to love one another.
 No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.
 1 John 4:10-12

-Rev. Jessica Wright, Associate Pastor, is honored to be appointed to FUMC Allen.
+Rev. Wright is honored to be appointed to FUMC Allen.
 She was born in Glendale, California, but spent most of her formative years in central Arkansas.
 Jessica earned a bachelor of arts in English from the University of Central Arkansas and a master of divinity from Perkins School of Theology at Southern Methodist University.
 She was ordained an Elder in the United Methodist Church in 2011.

 Prior to FUMC Allen, Jessica served at Preston Hollow UMC, Krum UMC, First UMC (Denton), Flower Mound UMC, and the Denton Wesley Foundation.
 She has a special place in her heart for young adults and campus ministry, since she became a Christian through a hamburger (and an amazing community) at a Wesley Foundation.
 Jessica also experienced unique ministry while serving as a chaplain candidate with the Air Force while in seminary.